Exploring Sound Intensity with a Sensor App

 - Heart Health: How Does Heart Rate Change with Exercise?: experiment to find out how different activities compare when it comes to elevating your heart rate.
 Use your voice to "speak" in time with your pulse and use the Science Journal app to visualize your heart rate after different kinds of activities.

-- How Loud Can Paper Speakers Get?: build speakers out of paper and experiment to find out how the number of magnets affects the loudness of the speaker.
+- Measure the Frequency Response of a Paper Speaker: build speakers out of paper and experiment to find out how the number of magnets affects the loudness of the speaker.
 Use the Science Journal app to record sound intensity data in the experiment as you compare loudness with different numbers of magnets..

 - Extreme Sounds: Lessons in a Noisy World: use the Science Journal app to compare noise levels in different settings and locations.